“The OnePlus 3T is hands down the best high-performance Android phone you can buy on a budget.”

 The much-hated invitation system is a thing of the past, and you can buy a OnePlus 3T through OnePlus’ own online store right now.
 If you’re in the U.K., OnePlus has secured its first network deal, and the phone can be purchased through O2 with a two-year plan.

-However, we always recommend buying a phone without a contract, if possible, and it’s definitely the way to buy the OnePlus 3T; but it’s more expensive that the OnePlus 3.
-It’s $440 for the 64GB model, which is $40 more than the equivalent — and now discontinued — OnePlus 3.
-In the U.K., the price has increased to 400 British pounds, up from the 330 British pounds the 3 cost during the summer, and a whopping 80 British pounds more than the 310 British pounds it started out costing.
+However, we always recommend buying a phone without a contract, if possible, and it’s definitely the way to buy the OnePlus 3T; but it’s more expensive that the OnePlus 3 It’s $440 for the 64GB model, which is $40 more than the equivalent — and now discontinued — OnePlus 3.
+The 128GB model is $480, and you have to choose that configuration if you want the midnight black model.
+In the U.K., the price has increased to 400 British pounds, up from the 330 British pounds the OnePlus 3 cost during the summer, and a whopping 80 British pounds more than the 310 British pounds it started out costing.

 The OnePlus 3T has enough power to birth small galaxies, and more style than the pages of a glossy fashion magazine, yet still manages to leave hundreds of dollars in your pocket when you choose it over the competition.
 One or two software problems did show up — video recorder, and the smile shutter for example — but we hope these will be fixed in the near future, and they aren’t enough to put us off.